yym68686/ChatGPT-Telegram-Bot/README.md

 - Is it necessary to configure the web_hook environment variable?

 The web_hook is not a mandatory environment variable.
 You only need to set the domain name (which must be consistent with WEB_HOOK) and other environment variables as required for your application's functionality.

+- I deployed a robot with docker compose.
+If the documentation is placed on the server locally, which directory should it be mounted to in order to take effect?
+Do I need to set additional configurations and modify the code?

+You can directly send the documentation to the robot through the chat box, and the robot will automatically parse the documentation.
+To use the documentation dialogue function, you need to enable the historical conversation feature.
+There is no need for additional processing of the documentation.

 ## References